-The ratings on Dutch electricity and gas distribution network company Enexis Holding N.V. and its subsidiary Enexis B.V. (jointly Enexis) reflect Standard & Poor's Ratings Services' view of low-risk regulated electricity and gas distribution network businesses, stable and predictable operating cash flow, high quality network assets, and stable operating performance.
+The ratings on Dutch electricity and gas distribution network company Enexis Holding N.V. and its subsidiary Enexis B.V. (jointly Enexis) reflect Standard & Poor's Ratings Services' view of their low-risk regulated electricity and gas distribution network businesses, stable and predictable operating cash flow, high quality network assets, and stable operating performance.
+Enexis has a natural monopoly status in its license areas and the majority of its activities, including its electricity and gas tariffs, are regulated by the Dutch Ministry of Economic Affairs and the Dutch regulator, Energiekamer.
+Other unregulated businesses include infrastructure installation and maintenance activities, and account for less than 10% of Enexis' revenues.

 The ratings are constrained by a sizable capital expenditures (capex) program in the medium term; and by the consolidation of the Dutch energy sector, which could entail further investments.
-Enexis is also exposed to the incentive-based regulatory framework in The Netherlands, although we note that the regulator, Energiekamer, recently announced that tariffs would likely increase from Jan.
-1, 2011, thereby reducing near-term reset risk.
+Enexis is also exposed to the incentive-based regulatory framework in The Netherlands, and regulatory reset risk every third year.
+However, we note that, as we had anticipated, the regulator has reversed the efficiency factors in the current regulatory period from Jan.
+1, 2011, thereby removing near-term reset risk.